gavento/l-model/README.md

 # L-Shape search

-Searching for (planar/general) graphs without L-models (1-bend drawing with single bend type/direction)
+*A search for general and planar graphs without L-models.*

+Program searching for L-models of graphs.
+L-model is an intersection graph representation using "L"'s, that is 1-bend polylines using 2 fixed directions (horizontal/vertical) where the bend is always the left-bottom-most point.

-WLOG assuming 1-connectivity (disconnected graphs can be drawn by components) and minimal degree at least 2 (leaves can be always drawn).
+We may assume the minimal counterexample to be 1-connected (disconnected graphs can be drawn by components) and to have minimal degree at least 2 (leaves can be always drawn).

-First done for more restricted cases (less graphs, assumed to be good candidates), but later for all graphs as well.
+Two hypothesised no-L-model planar graph candidates and their L-models found using the program are included in `graphs/`.

-Large data can be found at the KAM computer kamenolom in /aux/gavento/lshape-data/
+Some large data-files can be found at the KAM computer `kamenolom` in `/aux/gavento/lshape-data/`.

 ## Installation

+Clone this repo using `git clone https://github.com/gavento/l-shape.git`.

-You need the protocol-buffer compiler and libraries (packages `protobuf-compiler` and `libprotobuf-dev` in Debian).
+You need the Protocol buffer compiler and libraries (packages `protobuf-compiler` and `libprotobuf-dev` in Debian).
 You also need a working C++ compiler.

 For graph6 format support, you need nauty-24r2.
 Run `make get-nauty` to download and compile it.
 This needs `wget`.
 Then run `make all`.

-To only make the plantri version, run `make lshape-plantri`.
+To only build the plantri version, run `make lshape-plantri`.

 ## Running